-Regular NROTC students are selected annually by state selection committees on the basis of a nationwide competitive examination held in December of each year for students entering college the following year.
+Regular NROTC Students are selected annually by state selection committees on the basis of a nationwide competitive examination held in December of each year for students entering college the following year.
 The Regular NROTC program is a NAVY subsidized program for young men motivated to a naval career.

 Contract NROTC students are selected on the campus by the Professor of Naval Science, Cornell University.
-A quota of about 100 contract students will be selected in the freshman orientation period and are enrolled as civilians by execution of a contract with the Navy.
+A quota of about 100 contract students will be selected during Freshman Orientation Week and are enrolled as civilians by execution of a contract with the Navy.
 The Contract program is selective.
-All freshmen interested in the Contract NROTC Program should visit the NROTC headquarters during the orientation period for application and interview.
+All freshmen interested in the Contract NROTC Program should visit the NROTC headquarters during Freshman Orientation Week for application and interview.